CEWendel/SWTableViewCell/README.md

 ###Gotchas

-#### Custom `UITableViewCell` content
-* Accessing view of the cell object or managing the predefined content still works fine.
-So for example if you change the cell's `imageView` or `backgroundView`, `SWTableViewCell` will still work as expected
-* Don't use accessory views in your cell, because they live above the `contentView` and will stay in place when the cell scrolls.

 #### Seperator Insets
 * If you have left utility button on iOS 7, I recommend changing your Table View's seperatorInset so the seperator stretches the length of the screen
 <pre> tableView.separatorInset = UIEdgeInsetsMake(0, 0, 0, 0); </pre>